Recent Updates and Changes in NAAC Guidelines 2024

 A) Binary Accreditation:

 The traditional grading system is gradually giving way to a binary categorization, wherein institutions will now be deemed either “accredited” or “not accredited.”
 This monumental shift, in turn, aims to encourage all higher education institutions (HEIs) to actively embark on the accreditation journey, thereby fostering a more inclusive and pervasive culture of quality across the higher education ecosystem.
-Moreover, this transition aligns closely with global trends that emphasize simplified accreditation outcomes, allowing institutions to move beyond grade obsession and instead focus on continuous improvement, accountability, and long-term quality enhancement.
+Moreover, this transition aligns closely with global trends that emphasize simplified accreditation outcomes, making the binary system a catalyst for institutions to move beyond grade obsession and instead focus on continuous improvement, accountability, and long-term quality enhancement.

 B) Maturity-Based Graded Accreditation (MBGA):